 He currently works as an Artist Researcher at the Academy of Media Arts in Cologne and continues to develop his research in Nairobi

-2009 Director of award wining film ‘The Lost Chance’ at Nuff Festival in Oslo, Norway
+2009 Directed an award-winning documentary ‘The Lost Chance’ Nuff Festival in Oslo

 Finance & Admin Officer